AI Simulated Photo of WGS.

 It is possible that during the 1890s there was a rift between William George's father and his uncle, who was also a wine cellarman, leading to Richard William Soale taking William and his siblings to Walthamstow.

 William George Soale's first wife was Esther Ann Popkin (1874-1903), daughter of a stoker and engine driver for a steamship, who he married at St Michael and All Angels in Walthamstow on the 25th of December 1897, the same day as his brother.
 His brother married Elizabeth Bullock, daughter of a mariner.
 Both marriages may have been arranged by the parents of William George who also had roots in shipping.
+Their marriage was witnessed by the Hills family who appear to be related to the mother of Eliza Ann Forwood.

 William George Soale became a cellarman for the wine merchant who his father worked for and lived with his wife in Walthamstow, London near Hackney on Wellington Road in Walthamstow, Essex, London.